 Basically – a real food makeover of your favorite recipes.

-I received dozens of e-mails, but very surprisingly, only a small handful of recipes, as many of the same recipes were requested several times over.
+I received dozens of e-mails, but very surprisingly, many of the same recipes were requested several times over.
 Evidently there are a few convenience and snack foods that are beloved by many. 🙂

 Of course my kiddos were very willing guinea pigs for both experiments 🙂 and what follows is our favorite version of Pigs in a Blanket.